jojozhuang/jojozhuang.github.io/_tutorial/dev-env/sharing-files-between-host-and-guest-in-virtualbox.md

 ![image](/public/images/devops/2112/installguestadditions.png)
 After Guest Additions are installed, a new user group 'vboxsf' has been created.

-## 2. Creating Shared Folder on MacOS
+## 2. Creating Shared Folder on macOS
-In MacOS, create a new folder /UbuntuSF/, which is used to share files with Ubuntu.
+In macOS, create a new folder /UbuntuSF/, which is used to share files with Ubuntu.
 ![image](/public/images/devops/2112/createsharedfolder.png){:width="800px"}

 ## 3. Adding Shared Folder to VM's SharedFolders